krakend/krakend-documentation/configuration/audit.md

     - `.severity`: The level of severity for this recommendation
 - `.stats`

-## Audit Rules
+## Audit recommendations
 The following is the list of **recommendations** you can find in the audit results.
 The recommendations are classified using a numeric code with the format `x.y.z`.
-You can use this rule identifier to exclude future checking, as explained above.
+You can use this rule identifier to exclude the rules during its checking, as explained above.

 {{% audit_rules %}}